MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-III-Social-Security-Administration/part-416-Supplemental-Security-Income-Aged-Blind-Disabled/subpart-F-Representative-Payment/section-416.621.md

 (5) Persons other than above who are qualified to carry out the responsibilities of a payee and who are able and willing to serve as a payee for the beneficiary; e.g., members of community groups or organizations who volunteer to serve as payee for a beneficiary.

-(b) For individuals who are disabled and who have a drug addiction or alcoholism condition our preference is -
+(b) For individuals who are disabled and who have a drug addiction or alcoholism condition our preference is—

 (1) A community-based nonprofit social service agency licensed by the State, or bonded;